 Will I have to run new wiring in my home to interconnect the smoke alarms?

 Smoke alarms can be interconnected any way that allows all smoke alarms to sound when one is in alarm (i.e. when one activates they all sound).
-This can be done by physically wiring together or using wireless technology (or a combination of both).
+This can be done by physically wiring together by a licenced electrician or using wireless technology (or a combination of both).
 Wireless technology is available for both 240-volt and battery operated smoke alarms.
+Non-removable battery powered smoke alarms do not need to be installed by an electrician.

 Who do I get to install my smoke alarms?